Home » One Pot » No Rice Jambalaya

 Shrimp and sausage jambalaya without rice in a large cast iron skillet, ready to serve.

-This recipe is adapted from an old favorite Cooking Light jambalaya we’ve enjoyed many times.
+This recipe is adapted from an old favorite Cooking Light recipe we’ve enjoyed many times.
 But it’s a nice option to be able to make the rice separately for any reason, whether you follow a low-carb diet, are feeding someone who does, or simply prefer to mix lots of shrimp and sausage with a smaller amount of rice.

 Ingredient Notes